Cast and spoilers Silent Witness 2020 from the brand new series | TV - The Media Times

 You can watch episodes for free online and catch up (for UK viewers) via the BBC iPlayer here.

-Silent Witness will be broadcast this evening, Monday, January 27 at 9 p.m.
-The next episode will air on Tuesday January 28 at 9 p.m.

-Other episodes of the series will see the battle of the Lyell Center to uncover the truth behind a private plane crash and deal with scientific research that went wrong.
+Other episodes of the series will see the battle of the Lyell Center to uncover the truth behind a private plane crash and how a body entered the concrete pillar of a parking lot.

 Share on Twitter Share on Facebook